alamo-classes/2021FALL-GAME2338-TEAM-A/Destiny2Review.md

 ### Business Rules/Functions

-* List any business requirements (list)

 ### Software/Game Functions

-* List any software requirements (list)

 ### Test/Function Relationships

-Match individual tests or test suites to requirements (this is usually a table) Beginning stages of developing your test suites

 ### Test Progression
-Describe how progression is made from one test to another

 ## Methods and Constraints

 ### Test Methodology

-Describe testing strategy/types of testing or any other methodology

 ### Extent of Testing

-Full or partial testing and explanation

 ### Constraints

-Describe any test condition constraints such as interfaces or data

 Test Cases